Where the Leno river enters the Val d’Adige valley, the castle of Rovereto towers on a crag.

 Opening hours museum

-Tuesday - Sunday: 10 am - 6 pm (July, August and September, sundays until 7 pm)
+Tuesday - Sunday: 10 am - 6 pm (July, August and September: Saturday and Sunday until 7 pm)

 Closed on Mondays (except feast days) and on 24th, 25th, 31st of December and 1st of January.